 Pianos are for sale all around us.
 A worship piano, however, will require a regular regime of care and maintenance that many piano sources simply cannot provide.
 Avoid selecting your piano from an online auction site, a private owner or a long-distance warehouse.
 The money you “save” is money you’d gladly spend for the proper technical and delivery services that good pianos need.

-|2.||Work with an Experienced Representative
+Step 2: Work with an Experienced Representative

-|4||Buy the Best Piano Possible
+Step 4: Buy the Best Piano Possible

 "For whatever reason, churches have bought into the mentality that it's ok to spend several hundred thousands of dollars for a great organ, the best pews and a killer sound system, but the piano - their main worship instrument - is an afterthought!"
 (Bob Dove - Chicken Soup for the Soul)

 Consider how the sound of your worship instrument will edify those to whom it ministers.
 Your worship piano should be warm and pleasing.
 It should not be overly brilliant or abrasive.
 The touch should provide your pianist with the level of control (s)he needs to perform at the highest level.
-As your primary worship instrument, your sanctuary piano should provide the highest level of music your church can afford.
+As your primary worship instrument, your sanctuary piano should provide the highest level of music your congregation can afford.

-|5.||Ensure "After the Sale" Service
+Step 5: Ensure "After the Sale" Service